cfclrk/env/README.md

 This package provides two interactive functions:

-1.  `envars`: Set all the environment variables defined in an env file.
+1.  `envars-set-file`: Set all the environment variables defined in an env file.
-2.  `envars-unset`: Unset all the environment variables defined in an env file.
+2.  `envars-unset-file`: Unset all the environment variables defined in an env file.

 When used interactively, each function prompts for a file.
 By default, the prompt begins at `envars-dir`.